Isotropy statistics of CMB hot and cold spots: Estimators

+where, $(x_1,y_1,z_1)...(x_n,y_n,z_n)$ are the direction cosines of unit mass points labelled with index $i=1,...,n$.
+Scheidegger (1965) \citep{scheidegger_statistics_1965} used the principal eigenvector of the normalised unit-mass orientation matrix (i.e, $T/n$) to find a `mean' axis, while Watson (1965) \citep{10.2307.2333824} used the eigenvalues of $T$ to classify non-uniform placements of data points on a 2-sphere.
+Woodcock (1977) \citep{10.1130/0016-7606(1977)88<1231:SOFSUA>2.0.CO;2} defined two kinds of eigenvalue ratios to quantify the shape and strength of such non-uniformity.

-Since the CMB has a nearly uniform background temperature of $T_0=2.726K$ \citep{Fixsen_2009}, with small directionally dependent differences called anisotropies of the order of a few hundred $\mu K$, its hot and cold spots can be treated as data points on a sphere.
-Hence their distributions can also be studied by the use of the orientation matrix.
+The CMB has a nearly uniform background temperature of $T_0=2.726K$ \citep{Fixsen_2009}.
+However there exist small directionally dependent differences of the order of a few hundred $\mu K$ relative to $T_0$, which are called anisotropies.
+The hot and cold spots of the CMB temperature anisotropy field can therefore be treated as data points on a 2-sphere and their placements can be studied with the help of the orientation matrix.

 In \citep{fisher_lewis_embleton_1987}, the authors treat all data points on the sphere as equivalent in magnitude and ascribe unit masses to the same.
-However, in the case of the CMB temperature field, as various extrema are offset differently relative to $T_0$, we extend the concept to include non-unit `masses', i.e, magnitudes of the hot spots or cold spots, and express an orientation matrix $\mathcal{T}^{(s)}$ as,
+However, in the case of the CMB temperature field, as various extrema are offset differently relative to $T_0$, we extend the concept to include `non-unit masses', i.e, peak values of the hot spots or cold spots, and express an orientation matrix $\mathcal{T}^{(s)}$ as,

-where, Here, ${}^{(s)}$ in superscript stands for $s=h,c$ for hot or cold spots, respectively.
-For the $i^{th}$ s-spot, $x_i^{(s)},y_i^{(s)},z_i^{(s)}$ are its direction cosines and the mass weight $m^{(s)}_i=|\Delta T^{(s)}_i|=|T^{(s)}_i-T_0|$ .
-We note that the normalisation of the $\tau_i^{(s)}$ matrices by the `mass' terms in equation \ref{orien_matrix} ensures that the sum of the three eigenvalues of the orientation matrix used by us becomes unity as it was the case of \citep{fisher_lewis_embleton_1987}.
+where, Here, the superscript ${}^{(s)}$ stands for $s=h,c$, for hot or cold spots, respectively.
+For the $i^{th}$ s-spot, $x_i^{(s)},y_i^{(s)},z_i^{(s)}$ are its direction cosines.
+Its non-unit mass weight is $m^{(s)}_i=|\Delta T^{(s)}_i|=|T^{(s)}_i-T_0|$, which is the magnitude of its temperature relative to $T_0$.
+The normalisation by the non-unit mass weights in equation \eqref{orien_matrix} ensures that the sum of the three eigenvalues of the non-unit mass orientation matrix ($\mathcal{T}^{(s)}$) used by us becomes unity, as it was in the case of the normalised unit-mass orientation matrix ($T/n$) \citep{fisher_lewis_embleton_1987}.

+The principal advantage of using non-unit masses is that it helps take into consideration the additional randomness from peak values of the spots along with the randomness that comes from eigenvector directions.
+In the case of perfect uniformity in the placement of spots, there can be no preferred eigenvector directions, and hence all eigenvalues of the orientation matrix must be equal.
+Inequalities of eigenvalues therefore indicate the presence of non-uniformity.
+We note that each spot on the CMB sphere may contribute differently in terms of its mass weights ($|\Delta T_i^{(s)}|$) to determine the magnitudes of eigenvalues and hence the preference of any eigenvector direction.
+Thus the inclusion of non-unit mass weights is crucial for an accurate detection of non-uniformity in the arrangement of spots.
+In Section \ref{toy}, we further elucidate this using two toy maps.